Bakumpe/javascript_codechallenges/README.md

 ## Two sums

 As computed it will take an array of numbers and a target number and logs the indices of the numbers that add upto the target.

+## Palindrome

+Check for the palindrome word in the given array and return the first word